MetaphorData/connectors/metaphor/common/docs/output.md

 ## Output to Local Files

 File-based output is the preferred way as it enables decoupling between the connector and ingestion pipeline.
+By default, the connector will write to the directory `${pwd}/${CURRENT_TIMESTAMP}`.

-Add the following fragment to your config file:
+To write the extracted data to a specific location, add the following fragment to your config file:

 ```yaml
 output: